-The Compliance Audit that you are performing and that will be provided to DBA International is a requirement for a business to maintain its designation as a "Certified Professional Receivables Company" (Certified Company) in the DBA International Receivables Management Certification Program.
+The Compliance Audit that you are performing and that will be provided to RMA is a requirement for a business to maintain its designation as a "Certified Professional Receivables Company" or a "Certified Receivables Broker" (i.e. Certified Company) in the RMA Receivables Management Certification Program.